“You can design and create the most wonderful place in the world. But it takes people to make the dream a reality.” (Walt Disney)

 The physical workplace is no longer an organisation’s epicentre, but it is and will remain the key enabler for end-user and, ultimately, organisational success.
 The physical workplace, properly enhanced through IFM services, should both support the key activities necessary for organisational success and the development of an organisational culture by providing the best possible and most attractive work environments.
 IFM providers will not only need to ensure well-functioning building operations, their focus will have to expand beyond a focus on “bricks and mortar” towards a user-centric approach that helps people achieve their professional and personal objectives through performance enabling workplaces and spaces, and holistic workplace experiences.

 This transition will have profound implications on IFM providers’ processes, employment practices and how they collaborate with partners in and outside the organisation.
 IFM providers will face many challenges in this transition.
 Two of the most important will be discussed in this blog post – the rise of contingent workers and the focus on wellbeing and engagement.
-Other topics will be discussed in greater detail during my (Jeffrey Saunders, Director, Copenhagen Institute for Futures Studies) webinar on 7 November 2018 “Enabling End-User Success” hosted by Planon.
+Other topics have been discussed in greater detail during my (Jeffrey Saunders, Director, Copenhagen Institute for Futures Studies) webinar “Enabling End-User Success” hosted by Planon.

 More future end-users are contingent employees